Supporting our community through Covid-19

 Journal guidelines

-For guidance on preparing your article please visit our Prepare your article and Resources for authors pages, the content of which is relevant to all of our journals.
-Note that some journals have additional specific guidelines.
+For general guidance on preparing an article please visit our Prepare your article page, Resources for authors and Experimental data guidelines pages, the content of which is relevant to all our journals.
+Please note the updated guidelines for electrophoretic gels and blots.
+Please note the RSC does not require authors to submit using a specific template, but there are templates available if you wish to use them.

 Subscription information

-Nanoscale is part of collections RSC Gold and Materials Science
+Nanoscale is part of RSC Gold and Materials Science subscription packages.

 Nanoscale